 This luxurious low carb Hollandaise sauce is fantastic with veggies, fish, and chicken!
-LCHF recipe.
+Keto, gluten free, and LCHF recipe.

 Way back when I started low carbing in 2008, I wrote a list of my favorite foods and meals that I could still eat on this new diet plan.
 I found it so useful that I've made a printable version and it's part of my motivational pack!
 But Hollandaise sauce was most definitely on that list.

 It's classically made from egg yolks, butter, water and lemon juice, all whisked together over a low heat to form a thick and gorgeous sauce.
 The term “mouth-feel” is a perfect way to describe this sauce – it tastes so luxurious and indulgent.
 I actually use a recipe that replaces the lemon juice with white wine vinegar – I prefer it and it also makes the carb count a tiny bit lower.